California Energy Study

 C A L I F O R N I A E N E R G Y C O M M I S S I O N

-indoors by as much as 20° F. on a hot day!
+Reduce the temperature indoors by as much as 20° F. on a hot day.

 In good weather and bad, windows let you enjoy the beauty of the great outdoors without leaving the comfort of your easy chair.
 Through the windows of your home, you can watch your children at play, observe a hummingbird fluttering next to a feeder, and even admire the power of lightning and the colors of a rainbow on a stormy day.